ryankurte/jfsm/README.md

  - Installation requires node.js and npm.
  - Install dependencies with `npm install`
- - Examples are located in the /examples directory
+ - Example State Machines are located in the /examples directory
+ - To run the jfsm utility locally, use `node lib/jfsm.js`
+ - To install the jfsm utility globally, use `npm install -g ./`, then call `jfsm` to execute
  - For example commands, check out the makefile

 ##Semantics